redhat-ai-dev/ai-lab-template/templates/audio-to-text/docs/index.md

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-This template provides the option to supply your own model and model server.
-By utilizing this option you will need to ensure that the models provided support Automatic Speech Recognition (ASR) tasks.
+With this template, you can supply your own model and model server.
+By utilizing this option, ensure that you provide models that support Automatic Speech Recognition (ASR) tasks.

 ## **Deployable Application**